Graphic design: Applications

 Graphic design can have many applications, from road signs to technical schematics and reference manuals.
 It is often used in branding products and elements of company identity such as logos, colors, packaging, labelling and text.

-From scientific journals to news reporting, the presentation of opinion and facts is often improved with graphics and thoughtful compositions of visual information – known as information design.
+From scientific journals to news reporting, the presentation of opinions and facts is often improved with graphics and thoughtful compositions of visual information – known as information design.
 With the advent of the web, information designers with experience in interactive tools are increasingly used to illustrate the background to news stories.
-Information design can include data visualization, which involves using programs to interpret and form data into a visually compelling presentation, and can be tied in with information graphics.
+Information design can include Data and information visualization, which involves using programs to interpret and form data into a visually compelling presentation, and can be tied in with information graphics.

 Skills

 A graphic design project may involve the creative presentation of existing text, ornament, and images.

 The "process school" is concerned with communication; it highlights the channels and media through which messages are transmitted and by which senders and receivers encode and decode these messages.
 The semiotic school treats a message as a construction of signs which through interaction with receivers, produces meaning; communication as an agent.